"I’ve never seen a bad backtest” -- Dimitris Melas, head of research at MSCI.

 Don’t trust them.

-Solution: Best practices are to build procedures to prevent testing over the same data you train more.
-As a simple example, you might use data from 2007 to train your model, but test over 2008 onward.
+Solution: Best practices are to build procedures to prevent testing over the same data you train over.
+As a simple example you might use data from 2007 to train your model, but test over 2008-forward.

 2. Using survivor-biased data

 Suppose I told you I have created a fantastic new blood pressure medicine, and that I had tested it using the following protocol: